 After reading the headline and some of the article I thought to myself, “Am I just going to feel bad and go on with the rest of my life?”
 This is also how I feel about mass shootings.
 We’ve become so immune to these incidences.
 What can we do to change them?
 I believe these are little wake-up calls for our society as a whole.

-I felt compelled to discuss suicide because to be honest at one time in my life and I’m sure at one or more times in all of our lives we have asked ourselves whether this life was worth it, and wouldn’t it be so much easier to simply end it all.
+I felt compelled to discuss suicide.
+To be honest at one time in my life I had asked myself whether this life was worth it.
+It seemed so much easier to simply end it all.
+I’m pretty sure we’ve all felt this way at one time or another.
 Thankfully I found a way out of those thoughts, but many people, like Delilah’s son and many others don’t.
 So, is there anything we could have done for these people or do for others who might currently be struggling in their own lives?

 Be Kind and Care

 I’m no suicide prevention expert but I think that the least we can do for others no matter who they are is to be kind and to care.
 You never know what kind of impact you can have on another human being’s life.

 I asked a pre-school teacher I know once what drove her to become a teacher.
 She said that coming from a broken home she was often sad and confused as a child, but her teachers never really asked her how she was feeling.
 She felt that by becoming a teacher she could be that person for another child who may be going through what she went through.

 I was amazed at her answer.
 I completely agree with the impact teachers can have because I had the complete opposite experience.
 There were so many teachers in my life that for whatever reason took interest in me, encouraged me to participate in activities I would have otherwise not have participated in and who helped me become the person I am today.
 I know that these teachers were probably just doing what they thought were right out of the goodness of their hearts, but their actions had an effect on my entire life.